findingmarbles/Retromat/README.md

 Then open http://retromal.local/index_cn.html in a browser.

-Attention: "activities_cn.php" also has to exist or it won't work.
+Attention: "lang/activities_cn.php" also has to exist or it won't work.
 Fortunately it doesn't have to be translated ;)

-To test your translation of the "activities_*.php"-file you need a browser with JS enabled.
+To test your translation of the "backend/web/static/lang/activities_*.js"-file you need a browser with JS enabled.

 I'm aware that this is not super much information, so please don't hesitate to ask any questions.